MoonStorm/FastCrud/README.md

 #### Entity Generation
-Entity generation can be easily performed by adjusting your (``*Config.tt``) file.
+Entity generation can be easily performed by installing the NuGet package ``Dapper.FastCrud.ModelGenerator`` and adjusting your (``*Config.tt``) files.
 Use the sample config template for inspiration.
 Do not modify the ``GenericModelGenerator.tt`` as that will prevent future upgrades via NuGet.
 You'll need a LocalDb or an MsSql server that contains the schema.
 By default the script looks into the ``app.config`` file for a connection string, but I would strongly advise to use a separate ``.config`` file and adjust the template config accordingly.
 ```
 <?xml version="1.0" encoding="utf-8"?>